zapctl/wweb-proto/readme.md

 ## Contributing

 Contributions are welcome!
-If you find an issue or have a suggestion, please open an issue or submit a pull request.
+If you find an issue or have a suggestion, please open an issue or submit a pull request on the [GitHub repository](https://github.com/zapctl/wa-kit).

+## Legal Notice

+This package is for educational and development purposes.
+Please respect WhatsApp's Terms of Service when using these definitions.